When is a Registered Agent Needed in New Mexico?

 What is a registered agent?

-Why is a registered agent required in New Mexico?
+Do you need a registered agent in New Mexico?

-Sole proprietorships and general partnerships do not need a registered agent.
+Sole proprietorships and general partnerships are not required to have a registered agent.

 What happens if you don’t have a registered agent?